Cordeltadigital/react-forms/README.md

 )
 ```

 All `props` passed to components are passed to underlying HTML elements.
+Standard HTML `option` elements can also be
+used for specifying options for the `Select` component.

 ### Submit Semantics